 Depreciation and amortization.
 Depreciation and amortization is recorded on our hotel buildings over 40 years for the periods subsequent to acquisition.
 Depreciable lives of hotel furniture, fixtures and equipment are estimated as the time period between the acquisition date and the date that the hotel furniture, fixtures and equipment will be replaced.
-Our depreciation and amortization expense increased \$2.6 million from the second fiscal quarter in 2010 to the second fiscal quarter in 2011.
-This increase includes amounts that are not comparable for the year-over-year quarters as follows:
+Our depreciation and amortization expense increased \$2.5 million from the third fiscal quarter in 2010 to the third fiscal quarter in 2011 due primarily to our 2010 and 2011 acquisitions.